mm011106/levelmeter_aws/README.md

 ## Which information we can get from this device
 We will get :
 - L-He Level of cryostat
-- Container puressure
+- Container pressure
-- External voltage input (for futer use: exhust gas temperature monitor)
+- External voltage input (for future use: exhaust gas temperature monitor)
-- External voltage input (for somthing important)
+- External voltage input (for something important)
-- Environmental Temperature
+- Ambient Temperature
-- Atmosphia pressure
+- Atmospheric Pressure
 - Relative Humidity